 - The Wallflower - Sunako being cruelly rejected by her first love was what caused her to retreat to the darkness in the first place and is still one of the issues (though certainly not the only one) keeping her and Kyohei an Anchored Ship.

 - Kyoko from Skip Beat! swore off love after finding out how her childhood love Sho was just using her to further his career, and this is the main reason for her being utterly oblivious to Ren's feelings for her.

 - GE - Good Ending has the main female character Kurokawa repeatedly plagued by the shadow of her ex-boyfriend, which keeps on haunting her even after she successfully gets together with Utsumi.

-- High School D×D has the protagonist Issei unable to even think that the girls in his harem love him at all despite them even outright doing things in front of him, short of sex, is because he still has the scars from his ex-girlfriend.
-Specifically, the get killed by his first girlfriend and said girlfriend was bored of him.
+- High School DXD has the protagonist Issei unable to even think that the girls in his harem love him at all despite them doing all sorts of intimate things in front of him, short of actual sex, is because he still has the scars from his ex-girlfriend.
+Specifically, he got killed by his first girlfriend because said girlfriend was bored of him.

 - A bad breakup with his first girlfriend Athena as well as the ideas she drilled into his head have made Hayate in Hayate the Combat Butler highly reluctant to even consider the idea of dating anyone in the foreseeable future.

 - What happened to Yoko Littner in Tengen Toppa Gurren Lagann.
 Having lost her first great love (Kamina) right after their First Kiss and Love Confession will understandably make a person reluctant to get romantically involved afterwards.
 And it's worse when you recall that it happened twice: Kittan gave her a Last Kiss and a sort-of Love Confession right before his massive Heroic Sacrifice.

 - The manga version of Sailor Moon provides a few examples: